sreenaths1988/accession-numbers/README.md

 ### Installing

-* Unpack the project zip file and place it in any folder of preference
+* Unpack the project zip file and place it in any directory of preference
-* In command prompt, run mnv clean install
+* In command prompt, run *mvn clean install*
+* If build is successful, jar will be created in target directory
+* Refer to Usage part to run this application

+## Built With

+* [Eclipse] - IDE
+* [Maven] - Dependency Management
+* [Jetty] - Embedded Server
+* [Jersey] - REST API implementation